 Florent Berthet is a social entrepreneur who cofounded Effective Altruism France.
 He also founded and is the director of a Sudbury school in Lyon.
 After teaching entrepreneurship at an engineering school for 3 years, Florent now works full-time at Good Growth, a new initiative that helps high-impact organisations be more effective by connecting them with experts from various fields.

-Davide Zagami (Guest Representative) — reads and thinks about the technical problems in AI alignment and the priorities of the people working on it, seeks collaborations with them, and participates to events like workshops, conferences and summer schools.
-He works on whatever seems impactful and personally reachable, such as writing a paper about wireheading.
+Davide Zagami (Guest Representative) — is currently forming his own models of AI Alignment.
+Some of his time is allocated to acquiring better knowledge of Data Science.
+His last participation to AI Safety Camp culminated in a workshop paper about wireheading.
 He previously worked at RAISE where he developed lessons for an online course about AI Safety.
-He majored in Computer Engineering with concentration in game theory, game development, and thesis on the Internet of Things.Progress updates Outputs
+He majored in Computer Engineering with concentration in game theory, game development, and thesis on the Internet of Things.Progress updates Outputs*

 Denisa Pop (Interim Community Manager) — is a former counseling psychologist specialized in cognitive-behavioral therapy and has a research background in positive human-animal interaction (PhD).
 Now she uses her previous knowledge to improve human-human interaction, conducting research in rational compassion and working as Interim Community & Projects Manager.
 Previously she volunteered as Guest Representative at the hotel.
 As a hobby, she enjoys bringing people together through organizing conferences and retreats (such as EAGx Netherlands, Values-to-Actions Retreat, EA Community Health Unconference etc.).Outputs*